Civil defense siren: Types

-Mechanical sirens
+Mechanical

 Basic design

 A mechanical siren uses a rotor and stator to chop an air stream, which is forced through the siren by radial vanes in the spinning rotor.
 An example of this type of siren is the Federal Signal 2T22, which was originally developed during the Cold War and produced from the early 1950s to the late 1980s.
 This particular design employs dual rotors and stators to sound each pitch.
 Because the sound power output of this type of siren is the same in every direction at all times, it is described as omnidirectional.
-The Federal 2T22 was also marketed in a 3-signal configuration known as the Federal Signal 3T22, with the capability for a "hi-lo" (High-Low) signal.
+The Federal Signal 2T22 was also marketed in a three-signal configuration known as the Federal Signal 3T22, with the capability for a high–low signal.

 While some mechanical sirens produce sound in all directions simultaneously, other designs produce sound in only one direction, while employing a rotator mechanism to turn the siren head through 360 degrees of rotation.
 One rare type of mechanical siren, the Federal Signal RSH-10 ("Thunderbeam"), does not rotate or produce equal sound output in all directions.
 It instead uses a slowly rotating angled disc below the siren which directs the siren's output throughout 360 degrees.

 Supercharged

-A variation of the electromechanical siren is a "supercharged" siren.
-A supercharged siren uses a separate source, usually a supercharger, which forces air into the rotor assembly of the siren.
+A variation of the electromechanical siren is a supercharged siren.
+A supercharged siren uses a separate source, usually a supercharger-like blower, which forces air into the rotor assembly of the siren.
 This increases the air pressure in the rotor assembly, causing the sound output of the siren to increase heavily, which in return increases the sound range by a large amount.
-The superchargers are generally driven by an electric motor, but in rare cases, can be driven by an engine.
-Federal Signal took advantage of this design and created their Thunderbolt Siren Series.
-Within the Thunderbolt product line, three different configurations were offered: the Thunderbolt 1000, a single-tone siren; the Thunderbolt 1000T, a dual-tone siren; and the Thunderbolt 1003, a variation of the 1000T that employs solenoid-actuated slide valves to create a "hi-lo" (High-Low) signal primarily used as a fire signal.
+The blower is generally driven by an electric motor, but in rare cases it is driven by an engine.
+Federal Signal took advantage of this design and created their Thunderbolt Siren Series, utilizing Sutorbilt Roots Blowers of different varieties and outputs.

-A very early model called the Thunderbolt 2000 was offered in both single tone and dual tone.
-The only notable difference between the Thunderbolt 2000 and later editions is that its blower is driven by an Onan two cylinder gasoline engine.
+A very early model was the Thunderbolt 2000.
+The difference between the Thunderbolt 2000 and later editions is that its blower is driven by an Onan two cylinder gas engine.
 Another example of a siren that has a separate blower is the Alerting Communicators of America (ACA) Hurricane.
-One more example of a siren with a blower is the SoCal Edison Model 120, built specifically for the San Onofre Nuclear Generating Station.
+One more example of a siren with a blower is the SoCal Edison Model 120, utilizing a Centrifugal Style Blower, built specifically for the San Onofre Nuclear Generating Station.
 The SoCal Edison Model 120 is no longer standing out in public, as only one exists, and is owned privately.